memgraph/docs/docs/import-data/load-csv-clause.md

 Let's import a simple dataset.

-If the CSV file has a header set the `HEADER` option to `WITH`.
-Each row will be parsed as a map and you can use the property lookup syntax (e.g. `id: row.id`) to access a certain field.
+If the CSV file has a header, set the `HEADER` option to `WITH`.
+Each row will be parsed as a map, and you can use the property lookup syntax (e.g. `id: row.id`) to access a certain field.

-If the CSV file doesn't have a header set the `HEADER` option to `NO`.
-Each row will be parsed as a list and you can access elements by defining the position of the element in the list.
+If the CSV file doesn't have a header, set the `HEADER` option to `NO`.
+Each row will be parsed as a list, and you can access elements by defining the position of the element in the list.

 <Tabs